Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 Displaying visibility inside the grid

-The Volumetric 3D Graphics Grid page is used to define the 3D Graphics Volumetric grid properties for the Volumetric Definition.
+The Volumetric object's 3D Graphics Grid properties are used to define the 3D Graphics Volumetric grid properties for the Volumetric Definition.

 2. Select the 3D Graphics - Grid page.